 After nearly three weeks away on holiday, we got back to Blackthorn Cottage this week, and it was so lovely to be home.
 Our holiday was sort of four holidays in one, for various reasons.
 First we stayed in a cabin in the Finnish Lakeland (which is what this post is mostly about), then we drove to Tampere for our friend’s wedding, which was SO beautiful.
 After this we went to France for ten days, half the time we spend in Arles – an ancient crumbly limestone city in Provence, the other half, staying with friends in a house in the Dordogne.
 The French portion of the holiday was great – full of time spent with good friends, lovely walks and delicious food.
-Our time spent in Finland however, was one of the best holidays we have ever had.
+But our time spent in Finland was one of the best holidays we have ever had.

 The best day trip we had was on the last day, when we took a boat trip into the Linnansaari national park to the island of Linnansaari.
 We did a days hiking around the island, which is unoccupied (except for some holiday cabins by the pier).
 The trees there are no longer managed, like a lot of the forest in Finland, so the trees were super tall and the wildlife was really diverse.
 We hiked to the top of the island, where the trees parted and all you could see for miles was lake and tiny islands.
 It was insanely beautiful.
 It also involved two rides on a speed boat to get there, which is only ever a good thing.

 Now we are back home, and already planning future holidays over there.
 Jonny is planning on doing a solo birding trip there at some point next year, and we planning on going out there for a longer trip at some point in the next few years.
 But next time the toilet will be attached to the cabin…